danmehlmanheroku/nibsWithOData/README.md

 Updated: 2/23/2018

-    The above Heroku button may not work, but there is a working button inside the ppt slides that are part of this repo.

     The repo differs from earlier Nibs versions by removing the interaction table from the sync tables and handling interactions as an external object.